ciesiolka/abc2svg-chisel/README.md

   - the ABC sequences are replaced in HTML elements with the class `abc`,
   - the string after '#' in the URL does a real %%select (i.e. this may select many tunes),
+  - there is no menu nor list of tunes
   - if the ABC sequences contain the characters '<', '>' or '&',
     either these sequences must be enclosed in a XML comment, or the characters must be replaced by their XML counterparts ('&amp;lt;', '&amp;gt;' or '&amp;amp;').